Because it did happen.

-Jim Hogg was the son of famous congressman, secession advocate and Confederate Captain, Joseph L. Hogg.
+Jim Hogg was the son of a famous congressman, secession advocate, and Confederate Captain, Joseph L. Hogg.

-Our history books won’t tell you this, Joseph Hogg was a slave owner and was listed on the slave schedules of 1850 and 1860 as owning up to 26 slaves.
-So, Governor Jim Hogg, (born in 1851), grew up in a slaveholding household.
+Our history books won’t tell you this, Joseph Hogg was a slave owner, and the slave schedules of 1850 and 1860 listed him as owning up to 26 slaves.
+So, Governor Jim Hogg (born in 1851) grew up in a slaveholding household.
 He was a Conservative Democrat, as the articles above say.

-Some might point out that the Texas anti-lynching bill was passed under his leadership.
-It should also be pointed out that the first Jim Crow Laws were also passed under his leadership.
+Some might point out that he passed the Texas anti-lynching bill under his leadership.
+However, we should also point out that the first Jim Crow Laws passed under his leadership.

 Here are two more articles from the 1890s talking about Radical Republicans.